Chat with us, powered by LiveChat

 Step 7: Closing the Deal

-• Pay with certified funds such as a money order or cashier’s check is recommended – not cash.
-Always remember to get a printed receipt as proof of payment.
+• Then, pay either through cash or certified funds, such as a money order or a cashier’s check.
+And make sure to get a copy of the receipt as proof of payment.

 They Don’t Want to Talk on the Phone